vanzasetia/personal-website/src/blogs/basic-guide-css-selector.md

 One more example is to use the `img[alt]` selector because each image element must have an `alt` attribute.

-By doing those, you make your style sheet your HTML validator.
+By doing those, your style sheet becomes your HTML validator during the development process.
+The production code does need to include those selectors.

+You can use [a11y.css](https://ffoodd.github.io/a11y.css/) or [Heydon's REVENGE.CSS](https://github.com/Heydon/REVENGE.CSS) instead.
+Both use CSS to check flaws in your HTML code.

+But if you already know what you are doing, you may not need to do those.

 ## ID selector is questionable